SmoZy92/Shodomain/README.md

 ### Introduction
-Shodomain is a python script able to grab, sort and print subdomains from shodan beta website.
+Shodomain is a python script able to grab and print subdomains from shodan API.

 ![demo](https://i.imgur.com/TiuvTD3.png)